Patent Bet Explained

 A Patent contains three single bets, three doubles and a treble.
 This type of system wager is suitable when gambling on markets with short odds.
 Patent bets are designed to generate a return even with a single winning selection.

 If one of the selections wins, then your Patent bet returns a portion of your stake.
-However, regardless of how good the odds are, winning one selection will most likely not be enough to cover the original stake.
+However, winning one selection will most likely not be enough to cover the original stake.
+With each winner, the payouts jump thanks to the doubles and treble.

 If all three teams win, then you get the maximum return from the Patent.
 In the case of each-way Patent bets, if one team from the winning selections places, then you get returns according to the odds.